fread-ink/fread-vagrant/README.md

 ./fetch.sh
 ```

-Now compile the initrd.
-This will cause buildroot to download several packages and will take several hours:
+Compile the initrd.
+This will cause buildroot to download several packages and will probably take several hours:

 ```
-cd buildroot-2016.02/
-make
+./build.sh
 ```

+The generated initrd will be in `out/`.

 # Compiling the kernel